ruippeixotog/facebook-hacker-cup-2013/README.md

-# Solutions to TopCoder SRM 566 problems
+# Solutions to Facebook Hacker Cup 2013 problems

 This repository contains solutions to [Facebook Hacker Cup 2013][1] problems.
 These solutions are provided "as is".
 I give no guarantees that they will work as expected.